History of Siberia: Trans-Siberian Railway

 Crossing the Angara at Irkutsk (1886).

 The development of Siberia was hampered by poor transportation links within the region as well as between Siberia and the rest of the country.
 Aside from the Sibirsky trakt, good roads suitable for wheeled transport were few and far apart.
 For about five months of the year, rivers were the main means of transportation; during the cold half of the year, cargo and passengers travelled by horse-drawn sleds over the winter roads, many of which were the same rivers, now ice-covered.

 The first steamboat on the Ob, Nikita Myasnikov's Osnova, was launched in 1844; but the early starts were difficult, and it was not until 1857 that steamboat shipping started developing in the Ob system in the serious way.
 Steamboats started operating on the Yenisei in 1863, on the Lena and Amur in the 1870s.

-While the comparably flat Western Siberia was at least fairly well served by the gigantic Ob–Irtysh–Tobol–Chulym river system, the mighty rivers of Eastern Siberia - Yenisei, Upper Angara (Angara below Bratsk was not easily navigable because of the rapids), Lena — were mostly navigable only in the north–south direction.
+While the comparably flat Western Siberia was at least fairly well served by the gigantic Ob–Irtysh–Tobol–Chulym river system, the mighty rivers of Eastern Siberia - Yenisei, Upper Angara (Angara below Bratsk was not easily navigable because of the rapids), and Lena — were mostly navigable only in the north–south direction.
 An attempt to somewhat remedy the situation by building the Ob–Yenisei Canal were not particularly successful.
 Only a railroad could be a real solution to the region's transportation problems.

-The first projects of railroads in Siberia emerged since the creation of the Moscow–St. Petersburg railroad.
-One of the first was Irkutsk–Chita project, intended to connect the former to the Amur river and, consequently, to the Pacific Ocean.
+The first projects of railroads in Siberia emerged since the creation of the Moscow–Saint Petersburg railroad.
+One of the first was Irkutsk–Chita project, intended to connect the former to the Amur River and, consequently, to the Pacific Ocean.